 - The end result will probably be thinner than most store-bought yogurts

-This section is two-fold: ideas for parents and kids while working in the kitchen together creating, baking and cooking.
-It’s also a section to help kids understand the nutritional benefits of certain foods such as the many benefits of yogurt for kids.
+This section gives additional ideas for parents and kids while working in the kitchen together.
+It also helps kids understand the nutritional benefits of certain foods.

 Here are 8 reasons you want to add yogurt to your kids’ diets.
 Also, included are different jobs for your healthy smart kids in the kitchen!

 Tip #1: Divide & Conquer: Kids Helping in the Kitchen

 Here are 6 jobs needed to make the breakfast yogurt.
 Give each of your children an assignment.
 This breakdown is for store-bought yogurt

 - Gather all the ingredients together: yogurt, fruit, granola, etc

 - Assemble together the blender, spoons, spatula, and bowls

 - Wash, measure, and chop the strawberries in the blender